 When you come to think about it, it makes a lot of sense - Food brings people together!
-When people eat they are instantly happier and calmer; both are not so easy to achieve qualities when serious family time is involved!
+When people eat, they are instantly happier and calmer; both are not easy to achieve when serious family time is involved!

 Shavuot is no different.
 This holiday is all about eating dairy foods.